Robert42/cairo_xcb_alpha_test/README.md

 ```

 Now we need to handle the mouse button click.
 For this, I simply added a switch statement for the `event->response_type` and a boolean flag `running` which I use to exit the main loop once the used clicked into the window.
-The `0x7F` mask ignores the most significant bit: As that bit is used to mark, whether the event was send by SendEvent[^most_significant_bit].
+The `0x7F` mask ignores the most significant bit: That bit is used to mark whether the event was send by SendEvent[^most_significant_bit].

 Don't forget to `#include <stdbool.h>` for `true` and `false`.